-- The technique of classified dynamic programming sorts parse results into different classes.
+The technique of classified dynamic programming sorts parse results into different classes.
 For each class an optimal solution is then calculated separately.
 This technique sometimes allows changing only the choice function instead of having to write a class of algorithms, each specific to one of the classes of classified DP.
-In classified dynamic programming however both ζ and μ depend on the definition of the classes and we cannot a priori expect them to be in - ${440}$ O(1).
+In classified dynamic programming however both ζ and μ depend on the definition of the classes and we cannot a priori expect them to be in O(1).
 After all, each chosen multiset yields a multiset yielding parses for the next production rule.

-The RNAshapes algorithm [44] provides an alternative to the usual partitionfunction based ensemble calculations for RNA secondary structure prediction.
-It accumulates a set of coarse-grained shape structures, of which there are expo-

-445 nentially many in the length of the input sequence.
+The RNAshapes algorithm [66] provides an alternative to the usual partitionfunction based ensemble calculations for RNA secondary structure prediction.
+It accumulates a set of coarse-grained shape structures, of which there are exponentially many in the length of the input sequence.
 Each shape collects results for a class of RNA structures, say all hairpin-like or all clover-leaf structures.
-The number of shapes scales as q^n , where q > 1 is a constant that lies in the range of 1.1 - 1.26 for the different shape classes discussed in [63].
+The number of shapes scales as q^n , where q > 1 is a constant that empirically seems to lie in the range of 1.1 - 1.26 for the different shape classes discussed in [96].
+Upper bounds on the order of $1.3^n - 1.8^n$ we proved in [57].

-Thus $\ell(n)\zeta(n)$ with $\ell(n) = q^n$ and $\zeta(n) = O(n)$ is incurred as an additional factor for the memory consumption, with ζ determined by the linear-length encoding for each RNA shape as a string.
-Under the tacit assumption that the RNAshapes algorithm has a binarized normal form grammar (which holds only approximately due to the energy evaluation algebra being used), the running time amounts to $O(n^3\mu(n))$ where $\mu(n)$ amounts to a factor of $\ell(n)^2 \zeta(n)^2$ due to the binary form.
+Thus $\ell(n)\zeta(n)$ with $\ell(n)=q^n$ and $\zeta(n)=O(n)$ is incurred as an additional factor for the memory consumption, with ζ determined by the linear-length encoding for each RNA shape as a string.
+Under the tacit assumption that the RNAshapes algorithm has a binarized normal form grammar (which holds only approximately due to the energy evaluation algebra being used), the running time amounts to $O(n^3\mu(n))$ where $\mu(n)$ amounts to a factor of $\ell(n)^2\zeta(n)^2$ due to the binary form.
 This yields a total running time of RNAshapes of $O(n^3q^{2n})$.